Student Essay Contest

 • current AWM Essay Contest Committee members.

-A complete list of ineligible women can be found here.
+A complete list of ineligible interviewees can be found here.

 Suggested Interview Questions.
 The following questions are suggestions for what to ask your interviewee during the interview: